bryanziehl/prima-veritas-kernel/03_ATOMIZE/README.md

 - Enforced by invariants defined in `06_INVARIANTS`
 - Errors defined in `07_ERRORS`

-This layer is **not optional**.
+This layer is **mandatory**.

-If atomization is incorrect, the entire kernel is invalid.
+If atomization is incorrect, the kernel’s guarantees do not hold.

 ---

 ## Final Invariant

-Atomization preserves truth as recorded.
+Atomization preserves recorded structure and order.
 It does not create meaning.

 Any logic that violates that sentence does not belong here.